 CHARACTERS:

 One of the biggest components of any pitch is your character section.
-This is a breakdown of the major characters that we’ll meet in the story (or first arc that you’re pitching if you’re looking to create an ongoing series).
-You not only want to include a little bit about each of the characters, but discuss the emotional arc or journey that each of them will be going on from start to finish.
+This is a breakdown of the major characters that we’ll meet in the story (or the first arc that you’re pitching—if you’re looking to create an ongoing series).
+Put the focus on the ones that we see the most and/or the ones that have the most impact on the characters around them.

 DETAILS: